South Asia Collection

 - Humanities Collections and Research Education (materials about the former British Empire, and religious studies)

-- Center for Science and Social Science Information (anthropology, data/statistics, GIS data sets, government documents, and LGBTQ/Women’s Studies)
+- Marx Science and Social Science Library (anthropology, data/statistics, GIS data sets, government documents, and LGBTQ/Women’s Studies)

 The Yale Library South Asia Collection is a dues-paying member of SAMP (South Asia Microform Project: http://www.crl.edu/area-studies/samp), run by the Center for Research Libraries.
 Through this, Yale receives access to large microform collections of newspapers, serials, monographs, and archival material.
 As a SAMP member, the Yale Library South Asia Collection representative is able to vote annually as to how SAMP should spend its budget for the next fiscal year, and which projects should be started or continued.